Dr. Daniel Stone, MD FACOG

 What are the benefits of a hysterectomy?

 The most significant benefit it the resolution of the condition for which the hysterectomy is being performed.
-It also eliminates potential future problems with the uterus later in life.
+It also eliminates potential future problems with the uterus later in life such as abnormal bleeding and uterine cancer.

 Who are good candidates for a hysterectomy?